 Since we were staying on property, we benefited from the 60-day in advance reservations window rather than the 30-day window guests staying at non-Disney resort properties got.
 If we wanted to ride some of the more popular rides without selling our souls to the Florida humidity, we’d definitely need the full 60-days.
 That meant I needed to purchase the park passes before that window opened.

 Miss O has done a theme park before, which we often forgot during our planning, so we’d go back and forth over whether we thought she could do a whole day in one park, let alone two parks in one day.
 The last time she was in Florida was during an unseasonably warm and humid October, which actually felt more like July in Florida, and she shut Universal down that night.
+She was 5.
 She also did both Universal parks and CitiWalk that day, so we had faith she could probably handle it, at least for one day.

 What pulled me back each time was considering that we were now going to Disney World and we were going for a whole week.
 Did my girl really have enough stamina to repeat that feat every day?
 Did I?!?